FinOps-Open-Cost-and-Usage-Spec/foundation/guiding-principles.md

 These guiding principles enhance cooperation, respect, and efficiency in the FOCUS group's standard-setting efforts.
 Implementing these rules will help create a more effective and harmonious working environment.

 1. __Proposal-Driven Objections:__ If you object to a proposal, you MUST suggest a concrete alternative.
 This could involve changes to the existing pull request (PR) or submitting a new PR.
 When presenting an alternative, you MUST also provide clear reasoning, highlighting the pros and cons of both the original proposal and the alternative.
-If the PR’s owner is not willing to incorporate your suggestions, be prepared to submit your amendment.
+If the PR’s owner is not willing to incorporate your suggestions, be prepared to submit your own PR.
 This ensures that objections are constructive and geared towards progress.

 2. __Timely Objections:__ Bring up any objections at the earliest opportunity.
 Waiting until the last moment to present a significant issue ("11th-hour objections") disrupts the process and is viewed as uncooperative.
 This behavior will not be tolerated, as it undermines the spirit of consensus and collaboration.